4d/docs/website/translated_docs/es/settings/security.md

     -   The Designer and Administrator always have access to the Design environment and Runtime Explorer, even if they are not explicitly part of the specified access group.
 For more information about users and user groups, refer to the [Managing 4D users and groups](../Users/handling_users_groups.md) chapter.

 -   **Default User**: When a Default User has been set, every user that opens the database or logs onto it has the same access privileges and restrictions defined for this Default User.
-It is no longer necessary to enter a user name.
+Ya no es necesario ingresar un nombre de usuario.
 Moreover, if you have not associated a password with the Default User, the Password dialog box no longer appears and the database opens directly.
 This option simplifies access to the database while maintaining a complete data control system.

     -   If you have associated a password with the Default User, a dialog box appears when the database is opened and the users must enter a password.\
     -   If you haven't associated a password with the Default User, the User Identification dialog box will not appear.